sokcheng/Kitsuchan-NG/COMMANDS.md

 ## atbash
 Convert text using a reversed alphabet.

-* text = The message to be encoded.
+* phrase = The message to be encoded.

 ## avatar
 Display a user's avatar.